bibiygarcia/bibiygarcia.github.io/essays/JavascriptEssay.md

 ---

 <img width="200px" class="rounded float-start pe-4" src="https://makersaid.com/wp-content/uploads/2022/10/check-if-variable-is-is-not-null-in-javascript-768x432.jpg">

-*Exploring JavaScript: A Comparative Analysis and Insights from ES6*
+Is/Is Not Null in JavaScript from makersaid.com url: https://makersaid.com/check-if-variable-is-is-not-null-in-javascript/

-One of my friends asked the question earlier last week --
+*Exploring JavaScript: A Comparative Analysis and Insights from ES6* Written by https://chat.openai.com/

 ## Introduction

 In the context of programming, this has always been true.